We met a guy who said "close your eyes think about the most amazing place you have ever been to - now you know what it is like".

 In my case we were picked up at the street by Mohammed, a guy my age, he was nice and after a little talk he invited us to show us the farms in his village. - I can not explain why but we trusted that guy and after I visited many, many textile productions around the world, I was extremely curious how these farmers (Mohammed, a normal guy my age, with a shy smile and talks about history and politics in Morocco) run one of the biggest Hash productions on this planet.

-Although me and my friends considered on the way there what the worst thing that could happen would be (we came to the conclusion that walking into the middle of nowhere and being killed would be the worst) and constantly had in the back mind how insanely stupid and naive we are, it was worth it to trust Mohammed.
+Although me and my friends considered on the way there what the worst thing that could happen would be - (we came to the conclusion, that walking into the middle of nowhere being killed without anyone noticing - were possible and the worst) Constantly having in the back mind how insanely stupid and naive we are - it was worth it to trust Mohammed.

 I was impressed when Mohammed invited us in his little house for tea, where we met his sister and two little kids, who just started to go to school.
-I was wondering if it is a normal thing to tell in school "I am living on a farm, mostly we produce hashish".
+I was wondering if it is a general thing to say in school "I am living on a farm, mostly we produce hashish".

-After I went out I was extremely touched by this open-minded and welcoming type of person and the way we were allowed to enter his house and meet his family - besides the fact that I was sitting in a drug production.
+After I went out without being killed, I was extremely touched by this open-minded and welcoming type of person and the way we were allowed to enter his house and meet his family - forgetting the fact that I was sitting in a little drug production.
 So if you looking for an experience like that, don't forget that this is not a tourist sight, it's a family you visiting, treat the people with respect.

-So to sum up: Morocco is the biggest hippie country I have ever seen, with a happy colorful Islam and funny conversations with phrases like "don't worry I am Moslem" or"open your heart, my friend" in a surrounding of huge Labyrinthes called Medina, where the air is full of the smell of food and spices or stunning nature so rich ofnatural treasures and no matter what you experience: there will be an Moroccan guy who will tell you how lucky you are today. ;)
+So to sum up: Morocco is the biggest hippie country I have ever seen, with a happy colorful Islam and funny conversations with phrases like "don't worry, I am Moslem" or "Open your heart, my friend" in a surrounding of huge labyrinthes called Medina, where the air is full of the smell of food and spices.
+Or outside of the Media in a stunning nature so rich of atural treasures.
+No matter what you experience: there will be an Moroccan guy, who will tell you how lucky you are today ;)

-My top number one country for everyone who wants the taste of an Arabic country with the beauty of everything people used to describe India with!t
+My top number one country for everyone who wants the taste of an Arabic country with the beauty of everything people used to describe India with!